nauam/nauam.github.com/docs/en/introduction/getting-help.md

 ## Feedback and Bugs

-If you encounter problems with QW Control, or if you have questions, comments or ideas about it, please email ([qw@qwsoftware.com.br](mailto:qw@qwsoftware.com.br) ), informing your Name, Telephone, Company and Feedback and/or Bugs.
+If you encounter problems with , or if you have questions, comments or ideas about it, please email ([qw@qwsoftware.com.br](mailto:qw@qwsoftware.com.br) ), informing your Name, Telephone, Company and Feedback and/or Bugs.